input-output-hk/essential-cardano-content/content/article/top-3-reasons-cardano-blockchain-may-need-a-stablecoin-backed-by-dollars.md

 ---
-title: Top 3 Reasons Cardano Blockchain May Need a Stablecoin Backed by Dollars
+title: Top 3 reasons the Cardano blockchain may need a stablecoin backed by dollars
 tags:
   - Stablecoin
 url: ""